colebrookson/python-for-biology/sessions/week1.md

 Please watch the below videos **before** coming to the synchronous lecture - they are very short.
 Follow along when asked, and write down any questions or difficulties you have that we can discuss in lecture.

+### Introduction to Google Collab

+Some of you who have programmed before may recognize the terms IDE (Integrated Development Environment) or text editor.
+These are tools often used by programmers to write and run their code, and typically they are applications installed on one's local computer.
+While we encourage you to research and set up your own IDE if you plan on programming much past this workshop series (some useful links in the [Resources](/resources/) section), we ask that you all use Google Collab for this series, just so we're all on the same page technology-wise.
+This video will walk you through the very basics of using [Google Collab](https://colab.research.google.com/notebooks/intro.ipynb).

+{% include video id="TkZUGCJpH2s" provider="youtube" %}

 Please [click here](https://forms.gle/4RCiyEQWxAP9jVDz7) to fill out the post-session feedback form here!
 We take your feedback into account in real time, so any changes we can make to help you learn better next week we will make!